 Rayon is generally absorbent and hypoallergenic so it’s considered good for sensitive skin.
 It has natural wrinkle resistance.
 It also drapes well and wears nicely over time.
 This makes it great for activewear, lingerie, kids’ clothing, etc.

 But some knit rayon fabric is piling a lot after the garment made from rayon is worn for a while so it doesn’t last long.
 At least this is my experience with rayon.

 I like to use rayon for my sewing projects.
 Here are a few items I made from rayon knits (but didn’t have time to make tutorials though).

 Also, this simple pink slip dress is made from rayon, and for this, I have a detailed tutorial, check it out if you are interested.
-The slip dress is tight-fitting, very plain but comfortable, and of course, you wear it under a lace or sheer dress.
+The slip dress is tight-fitting, very plain but comfortable, and of course, you wear it under lace or sheer dress.

 Silk Knit Fabric

-Silk is a natural protein fiber made by silkworms and used to create their cocoons.
+Silk is a natural protein fiber made by silkworms and used to create cocoons.
 It’s known for its shine, softness, and strength as an incredibly strong material that doesn’t tear easily.
 Natural silk is also an eco-friendly material because of not use harmful chemicals during the growing of cocoons and manufacturing fabrics from silk threads.

 Most of the time silk fabric is woven (and you can read my article on types of silk fabrics) but I bought some silk knit fabric and used it for my projects.

 It’s so soft and smooth, not like any other fabric that I know.